o3de/o3de.org/content/docs/userguide/macos/assets-building.md

 ---
-description: ' Use &ALY; to build game assets for your macOS games. '
+description: ' Use Lumberyard to build game assets for your macOS games. '
 title: Building Game Assets for macOS Games
 ---
 # Building Game Assets for macOS Games {#osx-assets-building}